-- 11. The Draft SR was completed in tandem with the Draft CNP, prior to Pre-Submission (Regulation 14) Consultation and then again at following representations made at Regulation 14 Stage.
+- 11. The SR was completed in tandem with the CNP, prior to Submission Stage (Regulation 16) Consultation.
 The following stages were undertaken for the SR: - Appraisal of SEA methodology; - Summary of the baseline information and any updates following the production of the Scoping Report; - Assessment of Sustainability Framework objectives and indicators; - Appraisal of CNP policy options against the Sustainability Framework; and - Assessment of all CNP policies against other policy options. - 12.
-The Draft SR appraised all the draft policies of the CNP, to ensure that the most sustainable options were being pursued.
+The SR appraised all the policies of the CNP, to ensure that the most sustainable options were being pursued.
 Each draft policy was assessed against the strategic objectives and then compared with other potential policy positions.
-Each policy was then assessed as being: significantly positive, positive, possible positive, neutral, possible negative, negative and significant negative. - 13.
-A summary of the assessment of CNP policies against the established sustainability objectives at Regulation 14 is shown in Appendix 1. - 14.
-The Draft SR assessed different scales of growth against the levels planned for in the CNP.
+Each policy was then assessed as being: significantly positive, positive, possible positive, neutral, possible negative, negative and significant negative.

+- 13. A summary of the assessment of CNP policies against the established sustainability objectives at Regulation 16 is shown in Appendix 1. - 14.
+The SR assessed different scales of growth against the levels planned for in the CNP.
 This demonstrated that the reasonable alternative options would have fewer positive impacts and greater negative impacts than the strategy adopted. - 15.
-The Draft SR separately appraised all of the sites put forward for allocation in the CNP.
-The results of the site assessment process were that, of the 41 sites, a total of 3 sites were considered appropriate for development and were allocated in the CNP.

-- 16. A summary of the assessment of the options in respect of different scales of growth is shown in Appendix 2. - 17.
+The SR separately appraised all of the sites put forward for allocation in the CNP.
+The results of the site assessment process were that, of the 41 sites, a total of 7 sites were considered appropriate for development.
+Based on the scale of housing required to be delivered, one of these sites was allocated in the CNP, with a further 2 sites that had the benefit of planning permission separately allocated. - 16.
+A summary of the assessment of the options in respect of different scales of growth is shown in Appendix 2. - 17.
 The aim was to ensure that the most sustainable option was being pursued and if it were not, then the policy should be corrected to ensure compliance with the aims of sustainable development.
 Where conflicts were identified between draft polices and strategic objectives, these were discussed.